Instruction Manual for Zenseio LSMP-2103 Device

 Default configuration for VAUX is 8V.

-WARNING: if using sensors requiring different configuration than these factory-programmed defaults, VAUX and GPI settings have to be configured with Android app (as in Section 5) before connecting any sensors to the header or they may get damaged from overvoltage.
+WARNING: If using sensors requiring different configuration than these factory-programmed defaults, VAUX and GPI settings have to be configured with ZenConfig mobile app (as in Section 5) before connecting any sensors to the header or they may get damaged from over-voltage.

 If the sensors are externally powered, LSMP device can generate appropriate supply voltage (5V, 8V, 9V, or 12V) on the VAUX header connector during the time the sensor is read.